wzxwzr/Cataract/README.md

 + `predict_math.py` needs to be updated so that if the previous frames had no detection, it returns `None`
 + Currently, it doesn't store frames without detected circles or tools.
 It should store a null result
 + Should add hsv thresholding to find the tool, can be done via subtracting the pupil from the original frame and masking out everything outside 113% of the pupil.
-See `todo.py` for sample implementation
+See `todo.py` for sample implementation.
+If this is implemented, the tool would = ( lines1 ∪ lines2 ) ∩ ( contours ∪ thresholded )
 + The program doesn't deal with multiple tools very well, which shows during the video section involving tweezers rather than a scalpel.
 Could update the tool storage container to allow multiple tools.
 Alternatively, just detect when the section with one tool is finished and increase `angle_variance` and `y_int_variance` accordingly
++ An interesting approach to find the tool is to compute k-means clustering on hsv space, and select the cluster(s) which best matches where the algorithm says the tool should be.
+In this case, tool = ( lines1 ∪ lines2 ) ∩ ( contours ∪ thresholded ) ∩ clusters